Confession: it’s been about four years since I got new glasses.

 That’s a big difference in cost and a hard saving to pass up, I know.
 But I can’t overstate how important fit is.
 I’m one of those people who will be driven crazy if my glasses don’t fit just so and sit just right on my head.
 Which is easier said than done.

 I have a freakishly wide head that rules out the vast majority of frames, which pinch into my temples.
 I need nosepads because of my pancake flat Chinese face, as I can’t just perch my frames on the bridge of my nose.
 (I wonder if this is why I have such trouble with snorkelling masks…)

 Did I mention I’m also super picky about colour and style?
 I’ve only found one pair offline that I really like and that also fits well.

 Most frames look and feel wrong before I’ve even got them all the way onto my head, so I’m very wary about buying frames off the internet.
-Even if I find a frame looks good on the virtualthat is a perfect numerical match on all my measurements (did you know those numbers on the inside of the arms of your glasses actually correspond to the length of your lens, bridge and arm?
-I didn’t!) and thus theoretically a good fit, and looks good in the ‘virtual mirror’ on the site, that’s not necessarily a guarantee that it will work in real life.
+Even if I find a frame looks good on the Clearly Contacts virtual try on view, is a perfect numerical match on all my measurements (did you know those numbers on the inside of the arms of your glasses actually correspond to the length of your lens, bridge and arm?
+I didn’t!) and thus theoretically a good fit, that’s not necessarily a guarantee that it will work in real life.